luciomartinez/luciomartinez.github.io/README.md

 Install properly

-    gem install bundler # Sudo may be needed bundle install
+    gem install bundler # sudo may be needed bundle install

 Updates from time to time

     gem outdated
-    bundle update
+    bundle update # will request for sudo password

 Locally test it